 IT teams can deploy cloud-based data security solutions in minutes.
 There is no need to store security tools on-site or add extra hardware.
 When companies add new devices or apps to the network, cloud-resident security tools extend protection almost instantly.
 Managers can cover new user groups or third parties at the click of a button.

-Critical cloud security challenges
+Critical challenges of cloud security

 These benefits of cloud protection make a compelling case for an enterprise-wide security strategy.
 But when companies transform their security practices, they will also encounter several security challenges: